TITLE 77: PUBLIC HEALTH

 HFSRB NOTE: Projects approved by HFSRB for establishment of a health care facility that have not been deemed complete in accordance with the provisions of this Part shall not be considered existing facilities, but the approved number of beds or services shall be recorded in the Inventory of Health Care Facilities and shall be counted against any applicable need estimate.

-"Fair Market Value" means the dollar value of a project or any component of a project that is accomplished by lease, donation, gifts or any other means that would have been required for purchase, construction, or acquisition.
+"Fair Market Value" means the dollar value of a project or any component of a project that is accomplished by lease, donation, gift, or any other means that would have been required for purchase, construction, or acquisition.

 "Final Decision" or "Final Administrative Decision" or "Final Determination" means: